-Eat properly during the eating window.
-It won’t speed up your weight loss (on the contrary) if you ‘diet’ in the eating window and what’s more, it could lead to obsessing over food and struggling during the fast.
-Eat as much as you need of a great variety of healthy foods in the window and enjoy it.
+#2 Eat properly during the eating window.
+It won’t speed up your weight loss if you diet in the eating window.
+It could even lead to obsessing over food and struggling during the fast.
+Eat as much as you need of a great variety of healthy foods in the food window and enjoy it.

-Make sure you eat plenty of high quality protein, natural fats, low carb food.
+#3 Make sure you eat plenty of high quality protein, natural fats & low carb food.
 The reason for this is that your body is now accustomed to switching over to burning fat, so you’re providing extra energy in your meals.
 The protein is essential for maintaining or building muscle and especially important for a vegan.

+#4 Get used to eating balanced meals.
 Yummy meals like buddha bowls, nasi rice dishes, bami noodles and yummy curries are all great for your main meal of the day.
-If you’re not sure how to plan a vegan meal, take a look at this easy vegan dinner recipe, where you’ll find suggestions of how to plan a meal.
+If you’re not sure how to plan a vegan meal, take a look at learning how to cook without recipes, where you’ll find suggestions of how to plan a fully balanced meal.

-Cover your vitamin requirements.
-Vitamin B12 is especially important for a vegan lifestyle, and you can check out my other post to read about the astonishing effects of vitamin B12.
+#5 Cover your vitamin requirements.
+Vitamin B12 is important for everybody but especially for a vegan (read more about the astonishing effects of vitamin B12).

 Vegan Intermittent Fasting and Exercise

-Yoga’s a great form of exercise to include in your life, especially if you aren’t used to going out running or to the gym, because you can learn yoga from home, in the comfort & privacy of your own living room.
+Yoga’s a great form of exercise to include in your life, especially if you aren’t used to going out running or to the gym.
+You can learn yoga from home, in the comfort & privacy of your own living room.

-Whatever exercise you go for, try to fit it into the days when you are eating.
+Whatever exercise you go for, try to practise it on the days when you’re eating.

-If you don’t feel wonderful after doing intermittent fasting for a couple of weeks, you might want to question whether you’re making mistakes with your practice because if you get it right and if it suits you, you will feel wonderful.
+- If you don’t feel wonderful after doing intermittent fasting for a couple of weeks, you might want to question whether you’re making mistakes with your practice because when you get it right and if it suits you, you will feel wonderful.

 Vegan Intermittent Fasting for Weight Loss